Cars on a bridge with a blurred effect.

 Transport for London

 London is one of the busiest urban areas in the world with an estimated 1 million commuters entering the city each day to add to the residential population.
-In addition to the Underground rail system, there is an extensive surface transport infrastru

 London is one of the busiest urban areas in the world with an estimated 1 million commuters entering the city each day to add to the residential population.
 In addition to the Underground rail system, there is an extensive surface transport infrastructure.
 The whole network is the responsibility of Transport for London.